Characterizing control between interacting subsystems with deep Jacobian estimation: Jacobian estimation in dynamical systems

-\insettitle{Performance} We tested the approaches on Jacobian estimation on held out trajectories without noise.
+\insettitle{Performance} We tested the approaches on Jacobian estimation on held-out trajectories without noise.
 The JacobianODE method outperforms the baseline methods in terms of mean Frobenius norm error for virtually all systems (Table \ref{tab:fro_metrics}).
-This was also true when considering the spectral matrix 2-norm (see Table \ref{tab:2_norm_metrics} in appendix \ref{supp:dyn-sys-supp-results}).
+This was also true when considering the spectral matrix 2-norm (see Table \ref{tab:2_norm_metrics} in Appendix \ref{supp:dyn-sys-supp-results}).

 We plot performance in Figure \ref{fig:jac-est}.
 While both the JacobianODEs and the NeuralODEs reproduce the observed dynamics (Figure \ref{fig:jac-est}A-D), the JacobianODE learns a more accurate estimate of the Jacobian (Figure \ref{fig:jac-est} E,F).
 In particular, looking at Lyapunov spectra learned by the models, we note that the JacobianODE exceeds the other methods in estimating the full Lyapunov exponent spectrum, indicating a better overall representation of how perturbations along different directions will evolve (Figure \ref{fig:jac-est}G,H).